 6 The degree of stability or maturity of the document.

-7 Relationship with other existing or emerging documents.
+7 Relationship with other existing or emerging documents in ITU-T or in other standards development organizations.
 8 When a document is referenced in an ITU-T Recommendation, all normative references within that referenced document should also be listed.

 NOTE – A separate review is not required for all of these normative references.
 However, the referenced organization, if different from ISO or IEC, needs to be qualified under Annex B (and previously under Recommendation ITU-T A.4 or Recommendation ITU-T A.6).
 If the referenced organization for a normative reference is not qualified, a qualification under Annex B should be performed first.
 In addition, if the ITU-T Recommendation is planned for approval under the traditional approval process (TAP) found in Resolution 1 of the World Telecommunication Standardization Assembly (WTSA), all normative references in the referenced document should be reviewed.